 A person who owns a property, home or secondary home in Finland may enter Finland under restriction category 1.
 The family of the owner may also arrive.
 In such a case, the family refers to the spouse, the cohabiting partner and the children of the owner and their families.
 The long-term leasing (a lease of over one year where the start date of the lease was prior to the reinstatement of internal border control March 2020) of a property, residence or secondary residence is considered equivalent to ownership.Updated 16.12.2020 at 10.43

-Under restriction category 1, it is possible to enter Finland for family matters.
+Under restriction category 1, it is possible to enter Finland for family matters, such as meeting a relative.

-A relative refers to a spouse, children, parents, grandchildren, parents-in-law and grandparents.
+A relative refers to a spouse, children, grandchildren, parents, parents-in-law, grandparents, siblings, great-grandchildren, uncle, aunt, and cousins, including the family members (spouses and minor children) of all of the above-mentioned persons.
 In this case, a guardian of a ward or guardian of interests is also considered a relative.
 Fundamentally, border inspectors trust the words of travellers.

 No, you can't.
 Returning traffic to the EU citizen's home country is allowed through Finland.Updated 31.12.2020 at 13.58